lumean/xhtml-report-generator/README.md

 It is not a Logger replacement, since the complete document is always kept in memory and only written to disk on demand.
 Hence in case of crashes the data might be lost if it wasn't written before.

+All logic (js and css) is inlined which makes it very easy to send the report to someone else by mail and view it offline.

 Ruby version
 -----
 This gem was mainly tested with ruby version 2.2.3.
 Except of the test_encoding_issues unit tests, all other tests are